Article 4 | Anti-slavery

 (3) For the purposes of this Article “forced or compulsory labour” shall not include:

 (a) any work required to be done in the ordinary course of detention imposed according to the provisions of Art.5 of the Convention or during conditional release from such detention.

 (b) any service of a military character, or in the case of conscientious objectors in countries where they are recognised, service exacted instead of compulsory military service.

 (c) any service exacted in case of an emergency or calamity threatening the life or well-being of the community.

 (d) any work or service which forms part of normal civic obligations.

 This Article admits of no derogations or limitations in respect of slavery or servitude.
 Forced labour may, however, be imposed in circumstances set out in Art.4(3).

-In reality, most applications are made under Art.4(2).
+Until recently however the most active part of the ECHR provision is Art.4(2).
 There are two elements in the definition of forced labour derived from International Labour Organisation Convention No. 29 (1930) (incorporated into Convention jurisprudence in X v Federal Republic of Germany (1974) 17 YbK 148):

 (1) the work must be performed involuntarily;